W4KRL/SolarPowerMonitor/README.md

 * Enter your Wi-Fi and ThingSpeak information in the ThingSpeak_config.h file as described below.
 * Save your sketch.
 Connect your computer to the D1 Mini micro USB port.
 Verify that the D1 Mini serial port is recognized and set *Tools | Port* accordingly.
 * Set the switch on the charger board to the position opposite the **RUN** position.
 This is the **PROG** position but it is unlabelled.
 * Upload the firmware to the D1 Mini.
 Set the switch to **RUN** when the upload finishes.
-You can view useful information from teh unit on the IDE serial monitor.
+You can view useful information from the unit on the IDE serial monitor.

 ### ThingSpeak Field Definitions
 | Field | Name |